Home » Luxury South Island Tour Packages »

 Driving along the Arthurs Pass Highway through Porters Pass and Arthur’s Pass National Park is one of the most stunning drives in New Zealand.
 This coast-to-coast route traverses the Southern Alps – an incredible showcase of pristine mountains and rivers.
 Highlights include the impressive Waimakariri and Otira River gorges, driving along the Otira Viaduct and exploring natural wonders like the Castle Hill Rocks and Cave Stream Reserve.

 Arrive in Christchurch this afternoon.
-On your final evening in Christchurch, you might like to enjoy a unique city experience aboard the Tram Restaurant.
+On your final evening in Christchurch, enjoy a unique city experience aboard the Tram Restaurant.
 Relax and unwind with a three-course gourmet meal and welcome drink while you journey around the city on a historically restored tram.

 Stay 1 night in Christchurch.